gbdevw/spring-soap-ws-hellow/README.md

 ## "Hello" SOAP webservice cloud native app. with Spring Boot and Apache CXF

-This example shows a SOAP webservice application built with Spring Boot and Apache CXF.
+This example shows a SOAP webservice application built with Spring Boot and Apache CXF (JAVA 8).
 The application is designed to be compliant with the [12-factor app. methodology](https://12factor.net/) and be easy to build, configure and deploy on various environments.

 The application comes with scripts to deploy the application with Docker Compose, on Kubernetes or on a Azure Web App.
 A monitoring stack composed of Prometheus (metrics), Loki (logs) and Grafana (visualization) is preconfigured for these deployment methods.